 YOUTH TREE TEAM

-The Youth Tree Team employs local youth to improve their neighborhood, to learn about green jobs, and to teach them to be good environmental stewards of the land.
+YTT employs local teens to improve their neighborhood, to learn about green jobs, and to teach them about the environment.
 The teens get their first work experience by maintaining trees and public green spaces, conducting community outreach, and attending “green collar” enrichment activities.

-Urban orchards are a collection of fruit trees that provide free food to the community using a “you-pick” policy.
-These once neglected lots are now vibrant greenspaces that address food accessibility, healthy eating, and environmental stewardship.
-The fruit trees we plant in urban orchards include: avocado, breadfruit, guava, jackfruit, Jamaican cherry, mamey, mango, mulberry, persimmon, sapote, starfruit, and sugar apple.
-Come visit the Community Grove and it’s 55 fruit trees at Catherine Strong Park in Delray Beach.
+A collection of fruit trees that provide free fresh fruit to the community using a “you-pick” policy.
+These once neglected city-owned lots are now vibrant greenspaces that address food accessibility, healthy eating, and environmental stewardship.
+The fruit trees planted in urban orchards include: avocado, breadfruit, canistel, fig, guava, jackfruit, Jamaican cherry, mamey, mango, mulberry, persimmon, sapodilla, sapote, starfruit and sugar apple.

-Community Greening plants free fruit and native shade trees at private homes in neighborhoods with low tree canopy coverage.
-Arborists on staff do a species and site selection with the homeowner, call before you dig, and tree installation.
+CG plants free fruit and native shade trees at private homes in neighborhoods with low tree canopy coverage.
+Arborists on staff do a species and site selection with the homeowner, call for underground utilities, and tree installation.
 Residents receive a free 6’-10’ tree that has a retail value of $200-$300.
-Many residents say that they will use the fruit to give to their children and share with their neighbors.
+Many residents say that they will use the fruit to give to their children and share with neighbors.

 THIS PROGRAM IS CURRENTLY RUNNING IN THE HEART OF BOYNTON WHICH is bounded by the C. Stanley Weaver (C-Canal) canal to the north, I-95 to the west, N.E.
 3rd Avenue to the south and the FEC rail line to the east.